 For many travelers around the world, cruising remains one of the most fun and popular vacations for everyone.
-According to statistics from the Cruise Line Industry Association, over 22 million people around the world took a cruise in 2014, with that number expected to grow by the end of 2016.
+According to statistics from the Cruise Line Industry Association, over 22 million people around the world took a cruise in 2014.
 As opposed to an all-inclusive resort vacation, travelers are often attracted to cruises because of the multiple destinations they highlight, along with the multitude of activities offered aboard each ship.

 While cruising has a unique allure, even these grand vacations are not impervious to scams.
 From offers of free trips to targeted problems in ports-of-call, travelers who sail the seas can also be targeted by muggers and scam artists.
 As a result, travelers can find themselves paying more than they anticipated for their vacation, or even having their personal information stolen by organized thieves.